mcgoddard/terraform-gcp-demo/script.md

 - gcloud cli tools (379.0.0)
 - terraform (v1.1.9)
 - gcloud configured with an account for which you have admin
+- a billing account with GCP (billing account ID to hand)

 # Create an app to deploy